HughP/MLKA/README.md

 The second class of keyboard layouts is assumed to be that every character recives a unique key (SCK).
 And then that users use an ISO, JIS, or ANSI keyboard layout to do text input in a (MFK) enviroment.

-`However, this typology is a bit problematic for two use cases:
+>However, this typology is a bit problematic for two use cases:
+>

-1. People who use the hunt and peck method on (SCK) layouts.
+>1.
+People who use the hunt and peck method on (SCK) layouts.
 This is common by some learners.
-2. Where the the non-English keyboard requires the use of deadkeys or modifier keys. `
+>2.
+Where the the non-English keyboard requires the use of deadkeys or modifier keys.

 M = Characters
 N = Keys

 SCK == M = N
 MCK == M > N
 MCK == M < N

 The Non-english stated keyboard layout (like those with deadkeys) sometimes assumes a MCK M < N arrangment typology.